Ijwu/Archipelago.RiskOfRain2/README.md

 An item check is only sent out after a certain number of items are picked up.
 This count is configurable in the player's YAML.

 ## YAML Settings
-**Important Note:** Your name in the YAML (the `name` option) MUST match your profile name in the Risk of Rain 2 game (upper right of main menu), otherwise you will NOT be able to connect to the server.

 An example YAML would look like this:
 ```yaml